JordanBell/Uni_CompilerConstruction_Part1/README.md

 x = x + 1;
 x`

+## Data types
+The datatype of an identifier does not need to be declared.
+The available types are integers, booleans, strings, identifier pointers and user-defined types (structs).

+Variables may be reassigned with values of different data types, and can have their types changed freely.
+Example:
+`new x = 0 in
+x = "Hello world"
+~x`

+#### Type: integer
+`let x = 10 in
+x`

+#### Type: Boolean
+`let is_true = true in
+new is_false = false in`

+####

+#### Structs
+A structure of data may be declared for use as a data type.

+Declaration:
+Declarations are placed throughout the program amongst function declarations.
+`struct pair
+{
+  x = 0;
+  y = 0 // Note how there is no semicolon after the last member declaration }`

+Usage:
+`new my_pair = struct pair in
+my_pair.x = 10;
+my_pair.y = 15
+my_pair.x + my_pair.y`

+Warnings:
+* It is important to note that let-bound structs may not have their members modified.
+Therefore they will adopt the default values.
+* Self-referential struct members will cause an infinite loop due to infinite instantiation of default values.
+To avoid this, initialise self-referential variables with another data type, since the type can be changed later when modified.
+For example, for a linked list:
+`struct linked_list
+{
+    data = 0; // Note: This type can be changed to anything, so linked_lists do not need to be of integers (can be any supported types, including other structs, or lists even) p_next = false
+}

+main()
+{
+    new my_list = struct linked_list in
+    new next_node = struct linked_list in

+    my_list.data = 0;
+    next_node.data = 0;

+    // Link the two nodes together
+    my_list.p_next = next_node;

+    if(my_list.p_next)
+    {
+      true // Return success
+    }
+    else
+    {
+      false // Return failure
+    }
+}`

 #### Dereferencing
 Use the `~` character in place of OCaml's `!` operator.
 `int i = 0;`